interoperable-mobility/principles/docs/index.md

 The Mobility Data Interoperability Principles, currently in a public draft form, create an industry-agreed upon vision, definition and direction for achieving interoperability with clear roles and responsibilities.
 The Draft Principles were collaboratively developed among transit agencies, supporting mobility service providers, local, regional and national governmental bodies, and civil society organizations and are available for public comment and review through September 13th.

 The Principles are co-authored by (in alphabetical order) the California Association of Coordinated Transportation, California Integrated Travel Project, Denver Regional Transportation District,  ENTUR, Massachusetts Bay Transportation Authority, the Metropolitan Transportation Commission, MobilityData, the Shared Use Mobility Center, Tri-Met, VIA Metropolitan Transit San Antonio, and Washington State Department of Transportation Public Transportation Division.
 Expected co-signatories to the Principles include the above co-authors as well as Capitol Corridor Joint Powers Authority, Dr. Andre Carrel, Dr. David Porter, Dr. Giovanni Circella, Dr. Greg Newmark, Juan Matute, Dr. Susan Shaheen, Open Mobility Foundation, RMI and Santa Rosa Citybus.

 ## Purpose

 The purpose of the Mobility Data Interoperability Principles is to foster a transit industry where [mobility data](definitions.md#mobility_data) flows freely and securely between [systems](definitions.md#mobility_technology_system), between operators, and between providers and the riding public, empowering transit agencies and other [mobility service providers](definitions.md#mobility_provider) and [transportation system managers](definitions.md#transportation_system_manager) to provide better service and improve the customer experience.

 ## Principles

+!!! note "Version 0.1"
-*Version 0.1; public draft*
+    public draft

 The undersigned organizations and individuals support the following Mobility Data Interoperability Principles: